supertuxkart/stk-code/NETWORKING.md

 (
-    ip_start INTEGER UNSIGNED NOT NULL UNIQUE, -- Starting of ip decimal for banning (inclusive) ip_end INTEGER UNSIGNED NOT NULL UNIQUE, -- Ending of ip decimal for banning (inclusive) starting_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Starting time of this banning entry to be effective expired_days REAL NULL DEFAULT NULL, -- Days for this banning to be expired, use NULL for a permanent ban reason TEXT NOT NULL DEFAULT '', -- Banned reason shown in user stk menu, can be empty
+    ip_start INTEGER UNSIGNED NOT NULL UNIQUE, -- Starting of ip decimal for banning (inclusive) ip_end INTEGER UNSIGNED NOT NULL UNIQUE, -- Ending of ip decimal for banning (inclusive) starting_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Starting time of this banning entry to be effective expired_days REAL NULL DEFAULT NULL, -- Days for this banning to be expired, use NULL for a permanent ban reason TEXT NOT NULL DEFAULT '', -- Banned reason shown in user stk menu, can be empty description TEXT NOT NULL DEFAULT '', -- Private description for server admin trigger_count INTEGER UNSIGNED NOT NULL DEFAULT 0, -- Number of banning triggered by this ban entry last_trigger TIMESTAMP NULL DEFAULT NULL -- Latest time this banning entry was triggered );

+CREATE TABLE ipv6_ban
+(
+    ipv6_cidr TEXT NOT NULL UNIQUE, -- IPv6 CIDR range for banning (for example 2001::/64), use /128 for a specific ip starting_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Starting time of this banning entry to be effective expired_days REAL NULL DEFAULT NULL, -- Days for this banning to be expired, use NULL for a permanent ban reason TEXT NOT NULL DEFAULT '', -- Banned reason shown in user stk menu, can be empty